ronkzinho/chunk-mod/README.md

 ## Install

-Download the mod file, `chunkmod-x.y.z.jar`, from the releases and add it into the `mods` folder.
-Recommended with the [Moonlight](https://github.com/Gregor0410/Moonlight) mod.
-It is not allowed for speedruns at the present time.
+Download the mod file at the top of the [releases](https://github.com/Mario0051/chunk-mod/releases) page, `chunkmod-x.y.z.jar`, and add it into the `mods` folder.
+Recommended with the [LazyStronghold](https://github.com/Gregor0410/LazyStronghold) mod.
+It is not allowed for speedruns yet.